Quick Answer:

 It's important to remember that choosing to use serif or sans-serif in your resume also depends on your industry.

-You might want to use a serif font if you're applying for a job in traditional industries such as law, finance, and education.
+For example, you might want to use a serif font if you're applying for a job in traditional industries such as law, finance, and education.
 In more innovative fields, however, you have to build a modern resume that shows creativity and personality.
 Thus, using sans-serif fonts becomes your best choice.

 One of the best ways to improve how your resume looks is to use two complementary fonts.
 This allows you to lead the reader's eye more easily and establish a clear visual hierarchy on the page.
+To achieve this, choose modern yet professional typefaces that complement each other without being too similar.

 Pro tip